MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

-# 🌟 Content-Based and Collaborative Recommendation System 🌟
+# 🌟 Recommendation System 🌟

 Welcome to the **Recommendation System** project!
 This tool leverages **Content-Based** and **Collaborative Filtering** approaches to provide personalized course recommendations tailored to user preferences. 🚀